TotallyInformation/webmin/README.md

   * `cmdexec` - input any shell command and return the output to the browser
      * Currently has limited buffer capability (easily exceeded by a large `aptitude search` for example)
      * Has **NO** input checking yet!
 You've been warned!
+  * `fsedit` - VERY simplistic file editor.
+Supply a folder/file name - it is retrieved to a textarea, edit and save.
+     * Has **NO** input checking yet!
+You've been warned!

 ## Not Yet Done ##
 Some of the other things I want to do: